Introduction

 will need to do this in two phases.
 For example, if you want to make a fresh

-and then install nightly
+installation of rustup and then install nightly along with clippy or

-without a toolchain:
+miri, first install rustup without a toolchain:

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh -s -- --default-toolchain none -y

-Next you can install nightly
+Next you can install nightly allowing rustup to downgrade until it finds

 the components you need: